1 9 8 3 (UK)

 One of the strangest phenomena of the 1980s – and there were many odd ones – were the Mini Pops.

-Watching a fully made-up ten-year-old prancing about in stilettos lip-synching a song about making love and other adult themes while showing a bit of leg or flashing her knickers was just wrong on so many levels . . .
+Watching a fully made-up ten-year-old totlette prancing about in stilettos and a ra-ra skirt, showing a bit of leg and flashing her black knickers extensively while singing the words “See that guy all dressed in green/He’s not a man he’s a loving machine” was just wrong on so many levels.

 Today such flirtatious displays of underage sexuality would incite a Daily Mail campaign.